microsoft/omnichannel-chat-widget/docs/Telemetry.md

 ### Broadcast Events

 Refer to the below table to understand different broadcast events raised during the lifetime of the chat widget.
 These events can be subscribed to perform certain optional features of Live Chat Widget.
+These are primarily used to perform certain functionalities within the widget, instead of for logging purposes.

 | Event Name | Scenario |
 | -------- | -------- |